tendermint/tendermint/CONTRIBUTING.md

 Once you have submitted a pull request label the pull request with either `R:minor`, if the change should be included in the next minor release, or `R:major`, if the change is meant for a major release.

-Sometimes (often!) pull requests get out-of-date with master, as other people merge different pull requests to master.
-It is our convention that pull request authors are responsible for updating their branches with master.
+Sometimes (often!) pull requests get out-of-date with `main`, as other people merge different pull requests to `main`.
+It is our convention that pull request authors are responsible for updating their branches with `main`.
 (This also means that you shouldn't update someone else's branch for them; even if it seems like you're doing them a favor, you may be interfering with their git flow in some way!)

 #### Merging Pull Requests